How to make Crispy Chickpeas

 Enter your email below & we'll send it straight to your inbox.
 Plus you’ll get more great recipes and tips from us each week!

-3. Add seasonings.
-Remove the pan from the heat and add seasonings – salt, pepper, and seasonings of your choice.
-I used onion powder and cumin, but make them your own.
+Add seasonings.
+Remove pan from heat, add seasonings – salt, pepper, and seasonings of your choice – and stir well.
+I also used onion powder and cumin, but make them your own.

-4. Serve.
-These are great as a little snack, but we normally add them to salads or bowls.
+Serve.
+These are great as a little snack but we often add them to salads or bowls.

 How to store leftovers: These are best eaten fresh, the first day!
 They get soggy if completely covered or stored in a container.
 So just cover them lightly with a paper towel.
 You can also do a quick sauté to crisp them back up.